CyberAllante/Detection-Lab/README.md

 ### Skills Learned

--Deep understanding of SIEM concepts and practical application.
+- Deep understanding of SIEM concepts and practical application.
--Proficiency in configuring and utilizing the Elastic Stack for log collection and analysis.
+- Proficiency in configuring and utilizing the Elastic Stack for log collection and analysis.
--Ability to create Kibana dashboards to visualize network activity and detect anomalies.
+- Ability to create Kibana dashboards to visualize network activity and detect anomalies.
--Familiarity with Filebeat and Winlogbeat for shipping logs from endpoints.
+- Familiarity with Filebeat and Winlogbeat for shipping logs from endpoints.
--Enhanced knowledge of log correlation, event analysis, and threat detection in a networked environment.
+- Enhanced knowledge of log correlation, event analysis, and threat detection in a networked environment.

 ### Tools Used

--Elastic Stack (Elasticsearch, Logstash, Kibana) for real-time log ingestion, analysis, and visualization.
+- Elastic Stack (Elasticsearch, Logstash, Kibana) for real-time log ingestion, analysis, and visualization.
--Filebeat and Winlogbeat for collecting and forwarding logs to Elasticsearch.
+- Filebeat and Winlogbeat for collecting and forwarding logs to Elasticsearch.
--Kibana for creating custom dashboards and performing security event analysis.
+- Kibana for creating custom dashboards and performing security event analysis.
--Ubuntu 20.04 as the base operating system for setting up the SIEM environment.
+- Ubuntu 20.04 as the base operating system for setting up the SIEM environment.

 ## Steps
 Here are the key steps and insights from the lab: